Lionel-Wilson/My-Fitness-Aibou-API/README.md

 - Create an account
 - Log in
-- User Dashboard - Allows user to calculate BMR, Create Workouts, track weight overtime and many more fitness related things.
+- Allows user to calculate BMR, Create Workouts, track weight overtime and many more fitness related things.

 ## Project Status